Financial-Times/n-swg/README.md

 + `appName` - The name of the app that's implementing this.
 + `sku` - What Google knows as the sku.
 This will likely be something of the form: `ft.com_<OFFER-ID>_<PAYMENT-TERM>`
++ `skus` - A comma separated list of `sku`s.
+Use this instead of `sku` if you want to show a selection of offers to the user.

 ### Styles